The Ark of the Sun God

 Sopravvissuti della città morta (Survivors of the Dead City) or Ark of the Sun God is a 1984 Italian action film starring David Warbeck and directed by Antonio Margheriti.
 The film was partly filmed and produced in Turkey.

+Plot

+A safecracker takes a job where he must go to Istanbul and steal a sceptre that once belonged to the god, Gilgamesh but is now in the temple of a secret cult.